boaarmpit/udacity_FSND_project4/PrisonersDilemma/README.md

     - Path: 'create_user'
     - Method: POST
     - Parameters: user_name
-    - Returns: Message confirming creation of the User.
+    - Returns: StringMessage confirming creation of the User.
     - Description: *Create a User.
 Requires a unique username.
 Gets email from oauth account*

  - **create_match**
     - Path: 'create_match'
     - Method: POST
     - Parameters: player_1_name, player_2_name
-    - Returns: Message confirming creation of the Match.
+    - Returns: StringMessage confirming creation of the Match.
-    - Description: *Create a Match between two Users*
+    - Description: *Create a Match between two Users specified by their names*

  - **create_game**
     - Path: 'create_game'
     - Method: POST
     - Parameters: match_key
-    - Returns: Message confirming creation of the Game.
+    - Returns: StringMessage confirming creation of the Game.
-    - Description: *Create a Game in a Match (between participating Users)*
+    - Description: *Create a new Game in a current active Match (between the Users participating in the Match)*

  - **get_game**
     - Path: 'get_game'
     - Method: GET
     - Parameters: game_key
-    - Returns: Confirmation message listing players if Game is found.
+    - Returns: StringMessage listing players and game status/result if Game is found.
-    - Description: *Get a Game from its websafe key*
+    - Description: *Get a description of a Game from its websafe key*

  - **play_game**
     - Path: 'play_game'
     - Method: POST
     - Parameters: game_key, player_name, move
-    - Returns: Confirmation message listing move and result.
+    - Returns: StringMessage listing move and result.
-    - Description: *Play move in a Game.* A move of 'True' corresponds to defecting and 'False' corresponds to staying silent.
-This function registers a single player's move.
-If both player's have played it scores the game and returns the result.
+    - Description: *Play a single player's move in a Game.* A move of 'True' corresponds to defecting and 'False' corresponds to staying silent.
+    If both player's have played, it scores the game and returns the result.
 It also automatically updates the Match and player User objects.

  - **get_user_matches**
     - Path: 'get_user_matches'
     - Method: GET
     - Parameters: player_name
-    - Returns: List of active matches for the user
+    - Returns: StringMessage containing list of active matches for the user specified by name
     - Description: *Play move in a Game.*

  - **cancel_match**
     - Path: 'cancel_match'
     - Method: POST
     - Parameters: match_key
-    - Returns: Confirmation message
+    - Returns: StringMessage containing confirmation message
     - Description: *Cancel an active match*

  - **get_user_rankings**
     - Path: 'get_user_rankings'
     - Method: GET
     - Parameters: match_key
-    - Returns: List of Users in descending order of score
+    - Returns: StringMessage containing list of Users in descending order of score
     - Description: *Return list of Users in descending order of score*

   - **get_match_history**
     - Path: 'get_match_history'
     - Method: GET
     - Parameters: match_key
-    - Returns: List of Game plays in Match
+    - Returns: StringMessage containing list of Game plays in Match
     - Description: *Return list of Game plays in Match*

    - **get_active_users**
     - Path: 'get_active_users'
     - Method: GET
     - Parameters:
-    - Returns: List of users with active matches
+    - Returns: StringMessage containing list of users with active matches
     - Description: *Return list of users with active matches*